 After retiring from the NBA in 2016, Kobe Bryant kept busy with a variety of endeavors.
 He wrote a children’s book, produced an Oscar-winning short film, and stayed involved with basketball as the coach of his daughter’s team.

-Strangely enough, it’s this last role that’s proved most challenging for Bryant.
-Because while his knowledge of the game is unquestionable, his knowledge of how to be a good youth coach leaves a lot to be desired.
+Strangely enough, it’s this last role that seems like it’s been the most challenging to Bryant.
+Because while his knowledge of the game is unquestionable, his knowledge of how to be a good youth coach is a bit lacking.

-A photo Bryant posted to his Instagram shows the team holding trophies and looking…less than thrilled.
-It’s evidence that the future hall of famer failed miserably at what should be the number one priority of any kids’ coach: making sure everyone has fun.
+A photo Bryant posted to his Instagram shows the team holding trophies and looking…less than thrilled, a sign that the future hall of famer might be struggling to accomplish what should be the number one priority of any kids’ coach: making sure everyone has fun.

 View this post on Instagram